nadavSalman/keycloak-service/README.md

 The requested image to use for keycloak is based on linux/amd64 (I will fail to run on Apple Silicon Macs).
 For that reason, I created a dev infra with Terraform that creates an ubuntu 22_04-lts on Azure.

 ### Prerequisites
-* You must have Docker installed on your system for the delivery to run locally.
+* You must have Docker & Python (3.9 +) installed on your system for the delivery to run locally.
    I have  provisioned my infrastructure to include Docker using Ansible check it out under provision-infra:
    ```
       .